okanlawon21/okanlawon21/README.md

 I’m a machine learning practitioner with a strong interest in how machines learn patterns from data.
 I enjoy building predictive models, exploring datasets, and creating visual insights that turn raw data into clear, useful conclusions.

-Growing up in Nigeria, my love for mathematics and critical thinking pushed me toward AI and machine learning.
+Growing up in Nigeria, my love for mathematics and critical thinking led me to pursue AI and machine learning.
 I’m currently working mainly with **Python**, **pandas**, **scikit-learn**, and **Matplotlib/Seaborn**, and learning through research and open-source resources.

 Right now, I’m focused on improving model performance, strengthening data manipulation skills, and preparing for clustering and pattern discovery.